Interior Designer Elkhart Goshen Indiana

 I do design differently!
-I offer a complimentary 20 minute design consultation where I'll listen to your wants and needs and share with you what I've learned as an award winning interior designer over the past 20 years to help you avoid typical design mistakes.
+I offer a complimentary 15 minute design discovery phone call where I'll listen to your wants and needs and share with you what I've learned as an award winning interior designer over the past 20 years to help you avoid typical design mistakes.
 Then, if it will serve you, I'll put together a free estimate.

 Let's get the process started in the right direction by contacting me today.

 Have you benefited from this 'makeover' story?
 There are no easy answers for problem projects, only lost opportunities for prevention.

 Do you need help with design discovery, design development or design planning?

 If you are dreaming of a new home or renovated space within the next year, contact me today.
 Otherwise, join over 300 other design enthusiasts by signing up for my 'homiletics for the home' interior design club below & you'll receive mostly monthly emails filled with inspiring ideas, encouraging stories, worksheets and real life interior design stories - then make the world more beautiful by sharing this post with your tribe!
 Thank you!